denten-books/plain-text/1-chapter.md

 the projector does not internalize film reels.
 The film reel passes through without leaving a trace within the mechanism.[^ln1-reading]

 In addition to "reading," Turing's machine must be able to write.
-Turing wrote that "in some configurations in which the scanned square is blank (*i.e.* bears no symbol) the machine writes down a new symbol on the scanned square" [@turing_computable_1937, 231].
+Turing writes that "in some configurations in which the scanned square is blank (*i.e.* bears no symbol) the machine writes down a new symbol on the scanned square" [@turing_computable_1937, 231].
 The machine can also erase and move symbols to